• Winter recipes

 Urad Dal Flour

-• To make Urad Dal flour, dry roast 2 Tbsp Urad dal in a pan until it slightly changes color.
+• To make Urad Dal flour, dry roast 2 tablespoon Urad dal in a pan until it slightly changes color.

 • Allow it cool down and blitz them to a fine powder.
 Sieve if necessary and the urad dal flour is ready to use.
 Simply measure out as needed and store the remaining for using later.